VIDEO

 To maximize the effectiveness of CTI, organizations must embrace a nuanced perspective—one that distinguishes between attackers and adversaries.

 Attackers are action-takers: they send phishing emails, exploit vulnerabilities, and execute the immediate steps we encounter in day-to-day operations.
 Adversaries, on the other hand, are the strategists.
 They operate with clear goals, evolving capabilities, and long-term plans.
-While attackers generate the noise, adversaries are the signal—the true drivers of the threats we face.
+Attackers generate noise, while adversaries are the signal.
+They are the true drivers behind the threats.

 Shifting focus from attackers to adversaries enhances the value of CTI by enabling a deeper understanding of the “why” behind these actions.
 This perspective informs the design of stronger threat models, which help organizations connect the dots and see the bigger picture.
 By emphasizing adversary behavior—motivations, strategies, and capabilities—security teams can align their threat intelligence efforts to better anticipate risks and defend critical assets.